 Actinide compounds under pressure

 An overview of pressure-induced structural phase transitions and compressibility of actinide compounds is given.
-Systematic trends in the nature of the high-pressure phases, the transition pressures, the hysteresis to retransformation on pressure release, and the compressibility are observed in the family of AnX compounds of B1 (NaCl) structure type.
-The dioxides studied form high-pressure phases of PbCl(2) type.
-UX(2) compounds of Fe(2)As type also tend to have PbCl(2) type high-pressure phases.
+Systematic trends in the nature of the high-pressure phases, the transition pressures, the hysteresis to retransformation on pressure release, and the compressibility are observed in the family of the AnX compounds of the B1 (NaCl) structure type.
+The dioxides studied form high-pressure phases of the PbCl(2) type.
+UX(2) compounds of the Fe(2)As type also tend to have PbCl(2) type high-pressure phases.
 The Th(3)P(4) type compounds studied do not transform up to 50 GPa.
 The same is true for ThOS and UOSe up to about 45 GPa.
-Comparisons with rare earth compounds are made where possible.
+Comparison with rare earth compounds is made where possible.

 Original language: en